BPokorski/Travel-Journal/README.md

 - Client-Server architecture
 - Using geolocation of pictures
 - Images are stored on Google Drive
-- Created from passion of travelling
+- Created from passion for travel
 - Application was created using REST

 ## Technologies and Libraries